hashicorp/terraform/website/source/docs/providers/vcd/r/dnat.html.markdown

 # vcd\_dnat

 Provides a vCloud Director DNAT resource.
-This can be used to create, modify, and delete destination NATs to map external IPs to a VM.
+This can be used to create, modify, and delete destination NATs to map an external IP/port to a VM.

 ## Example Usage